 • Emergency vehicle access must be maintained through all road closures related to filming.

-14. Clean-up and Waste Diversion
+Clean-up and Waste Diversion

 • Productions are encouraged to avoid single-use and disposable materials on location, where possible, and should follow the City of Toronto’s regulations and best practices for waste diversion.

 • At the end of the filming day, production companies must clean and return each location to its original condition, with a minimal amount of disruption to the surrounding community.
-Refuse, recycling and organic waste must be taken by production away from the location for lawful disposal.
+Refuse, recycling and organic waste must be taken by the production away from the location for lawful disposal.

 • Debris or materials from set, such as but not limited to temporary paints or artificial snow dressing, must not be washed into catch basins.

-15. Conduct
+Conduct

 Production companies must ensure that their staff operate in a safe and professional manner in the course of their duties and adhere to the City of Toronto’s Code of Conduct for Cast and Crew.

-16. Insurance
+Insurance

-• All production companies filming in the City of Toronto must provide the film office, prior to permit issuance, a certificate of comprehensive general liability insurance in the amount of $2,000,000, per occurrence, or such higher limits as the City of Toronto reasonably requires depending on the nature of filming.
+• All production companies filming in the City of Toronto must provide the Film Office, prior to permit issuance, a certificate of comprehensive general liability insurance in the amount of $2,000,000, per occurrence, or such higher limits as the City of Toronto reasonably requires depending on the nature of filming.

 • All such policies shall add the City of Toronto as an additional insured party and shall not call into contribution any other insurance available to the City of Toronto.

-• In addition, such policies, may not be cancelled or amended without the prior written consent of the City of Toronto via the film office.
+• In addition, such policies, may not be cancelled or amended without the prior written consent of the City of Toronto via the Film Office.

-• If a production company desires for privacy or security reasons to use an alias project title for a major feature or television series, its location manager should speak to the film permit coordinator assigned to the production.
+• If a production company desires for privacy or security reasons to use an alias project title for a major feature or television series, its location manager should speak to the Film Permit Coordinator assigned to the production.
 The production company may be requested to revise its certificate of insurance to ensure that all necessary parties are sufficiently insured.

-17. Expenses
+Expenses

 The production company is responsible for all out-of-pocket expenses related to the use of City roads, properties, parks or equipment and shall be given an estimate of these costs prior to permitting.
-Whenever expenses are anticipated, production companies should liaise with the city division issuing the charge back to determine the most appropriate method of payment.
+Whenever expenses are anticipated, production companies should liaise with the City Division issuing the charge back to determine the most appropriate method of payment.

-18. Security Deposit
+Security Deposit

-Where deemed necessary by the appropriate city department or agency, a security deposit shall be required prior to the issuance of a film permit.
+Where deemed necessary by the appropriate City department or agency, a security deposit shall be required prior to the issuance of a film permit.
 This deposit shall not be returned, in whole or in part, until all invoices, charges and claims have been cleared.
-Security deposits can be paid by credit card or certified cheque made payable to “Treasurer, City of Toronto” and delivered to the film office.
+Security deposits can be paid by credit card or certified cheque made payable to “Treasurer, City of Toronto” and delivered to the Film Office.

-19. Safety
+Safety

 The Film and Television Industry is a unique business.
 It also presents unique and unusual occupational health and safety hazards to its workers.